Private Credit Under Political Influence: Evidence from France

 Date Written: July 31, 2019

-Politicians influence the lending decisions of independent private banks change their supply of credit to the corporate sector for the constituencies of contested political incumbents in order to increase their chances of being re-elected.
-In exchange, they grant these banks access to the profitable market for loans to local government entities.
-Using the French credit registry between 2007--2017, we find that credit to the private sector increases by 9% to 14% the year before a powerful incumbent faces a contested election.
-Consistent with politicians returning the favor, banks that grant more credit to private firms in pre-election years gain market shares in the market for local government debt after the election is held.
+Formally independent private banks change their supply of credit to the corporate sector for the constituencies of contested political incumbents in order to improve their reelection prospects.
+In return, politicians grant these banks access to the profitable market for loans to local public entities in their constituencies.
+Using French credit registry data over 2007-2017, we find that credit to the private sector increases by 9% to 14% the year before a powerful incumbent faces a contested election.
+Consistent with politicians returning the favor, banks that grant more credit to private firms in pre-election years gain market share in the local public entity debt market after the election is held.
 Thus we establish that, if politicians can control the allocation of rents, then formal independence does not ensure the private sector's effective independence from politically-motivated distortions, if politicians have discretion over rent allocation.

 Keywords: Politics and Banking, Moral Suasion, Local Government Financing

 JEL Classification: G21, G30, H74, H81

 Suggested Citation: Suggested Citation